Big Calves: How to Prevent Them and Slim Them Down

 What Causes Big Calves?

-Bigger-than-average calf muscles could be the result of genetics, indulging in too many salty foods, carrying excess body fat or doing the wrong kinds of exercises for your body type.
-Are your calves looking puffier than normal?
+Bigger-than-average calf muscles could be the result of genetics, getting too much salt in your diet, carrying excess body fat or doing certain kinds of exercises.

-Interestingly, though, it's also worth noting that bigger calves can equal greater health: According to a study of 6,265 people that was published in the Journal of the American Heart Association, the bigger people's calves were, the fewer fatty deposits or plaques they had in their arteries, regardless of age, sex or body mass index.
+Interestingly, bigger calves can actually signal greater health: In an older but frequently cited August 2008 study in the journal Stroke, the bigger people's calves were, the fewer fatty deposits or plaques they had in their arteries, regardless of age, sex or body mass index.
 This means that, of the people in the study, those with bigger calves were less at risk for strokes and carotid artery disease.
-In other words, bigger doesn't always equal unhealthy.

 Advertisement